Ross and Miley help Arizona edge White Sox

 Chase Anderson is set to make his major league debut for Arizona in Sunday's rubber match.
 He will be opposed by Hector Noesi.

 Miley was terrific early on, retiring the first nine batters he faced in order before Gordon Beckham led off the fourth with a single to left.
 Quintana nearly matched that, allowing just two singles through four innings, but got in trouble in the fifth.

 Ross singled to start the frame and Gerardo Parra replaced him at first after a fielder's choice.
 Parra raced around to score the game's first run on Alfredo Marte's double down the left field line.

 Owings then doubled to move Marte to third for Pollock, whose single to center made it 2-0.
-Prado's sacrifice fly plated Owings.
+Martin Prado's sacrifice fly plated Owings.

 Chicago got two back in the home half of the fifth on Konerko's two-run dinger to left.

 Miguel Montero's RBI single in the seventh inning scored Pollock to provide a crucial insurance run for D-backs closer Addison Reed, who struck out two in the ninth before serving up Alexei Ramirez's RBI single up the middle to make it a one-run game.
 Ramirez stole second to get in scoring position for Konerko, but Reed settled down and induced a grounder to second to end the game and earn his 11th save of the season.

 Arizona pitchers did not issue a walk ...
 The D-backs went 3-for-7 with runners in scoring position but left eight men on base ...
 Konerko's home run was his first of the season.